 Is it the pancreas or the liver that is responsible for the trouble?
 Is the patient's hypertension caused by a defect of or toxic deposits in the particular brain area that is geared to control blood pressure?
 One of Jensen's rather dramatic illustrations is of the iris of a man who has just been shot.
 It shows the precise areas of tissue damage within the body and the response is very fast.

 The number of potential examples is almost without limit.
 The above may suffice to show the types of things that iridology can do for practitioners.
 We hope it will help you decide to study Iridology with the Plaskett International College.

-The course covers the nature of iris observation, the intestinal areas, the iris map, the chronic and acute, the intestinal ring, stomach ring and nerve wreath, the constitution, respiratory system, lacunae, open lesions, inherent weaknesses, the organs of elimination, other organs, special signs, complete diagnosis of a subject.
+The course covers the nature of iris observation, the nutritive zone, the iris chart, the chronic and acute, the intestinal and stomach zones and nerve collarette, the constitution type, respiratory system, lacunae, open lacuna, inherent weaknesses, the organs of elimination, other organs, special signs, complete diagnosis of a subject.
 The treatment of the topic follows the principles of Bernard Jensen in the USA.

 Personality aspects & Constitutional Types

 The study focuses upon the different personality aspects, which show up in different constitutional types.
 Dorothy Hall gives insights into what contributes to various different types of personality and their emotional and mental responses and their pre-dispositions to health or disease.
 Different sorts of people can have different priorities, preferences and imperatives built into their very nature from or before birth, sometimes determining the course of their entire lives and their attitudes to the world and to other people.

 An empathy between patient & practitioner